Sahil-Singh2002/Solving-PDE-s-using-Deep-Learning-Algorithms/Schedule.md

-Sure, I'll provide a detailed week-by-week reading schedule, including the number of pages you need to read from each book and the specific tasks for each week.
-We'll assume an average reading pace of about 50 pages per week for the combined total of both books.

 ### Month 1: Foundations
 **Week 1 (June 6 - June 12)**
 - **Deep Learning**: Chapter 1: Introduction (Pages 1-28) - 28 pages